OMH-G/InternshipRepo/README.md

 ## Documentation

 This API uses some endpoint and there are some request which I will be describing here.
+`Database used here is mongodb database name is pizzadatabase`

 | Description                       |
 | :-------------------------------- |